thuntran/login-app/README.md

 ### `npm install -g npm`

-After the project is cloned into your local machine, in the project directory `login-app`, run the React app using:
+After the project is cloned into your local machine, in your terminal, under the project directory `login-app`, run the React app using:

 ### `npm start`